Sanford and Son Theme (The Streetbeater): Overview

 Norman Lear and Bud Yorkin were developing an Americanized version of the British sitcom Steptoe and Son, and Yorkin approached Jones to compose the theme for the new show.
 Although initially incredulous that comedian Redd Foxx (whom Jones had known for a number of years and had a reputation for "blue" comedy) was to star in a television show, Jones was able to draw on his familiarity with Foxx, composing the instrumental theme in about 20 minutes and recording it in about the same amount of time.

 "The Streetbeater" was first released by A&M Records on Jones's 1973 album You've Got It Bad Girl and as a single from that album.
 It is also featured on his Greatest Hits album.

 Although the piece itself did not reach Billboard status for that year, it has maintained mainstream popularity, ranking 9th in a Rolling Stone Reader Poll of Television Theme Songs.

+The song was sampled by pop artist M.I.A. in “U.R.A.Q.T.”, a track from her 2005 debut album Arular.